mgorav/spring-hazelcast-jet/README.md

 ## Hazelcast Jet + Spring BOOT + Event Processing (Micro-Service) = Low Cost With High Performance Event Processing
+This blog aims to explore, Hazelcast JET.
+Hazelcast Jet is a distributed data processing engine.
+This engine treats “data as streams”.
+Further, this engine, can process data that is stored in “database” or “files” as well as data that is streamed by Kafka

+This engine is capable of performing aggregate functions over infinite data streams by dividing the streams into subsets and applying aggregation over each subset, termed as “windowing”

+Jet can be deployed in a cluster of machines and then submit data processing jobs to it.
+Jet will make all the members of the cluster automatically process the data.
+Each member of the cluster consumes part of the data, and that makes it easy to scale up to really high level of throughput.

+Following are the typical usecases for Hazelcast Jet:
+1. Real-Time stream Processing
+2. Fast Batch Processing
+3. Processing Java 8 Streams in a distributed way
+4. Data processing in Microservices

 This is self-contained project.
 Once the project has been successfully started, the swagger UI can be accessed using below url: